Fiordland Marine Regional Pathway Management Plan

 Do I need to have my boat/hull specially cleaned in order to get a Clean Vessel Pass?

 You do not need to have the hull of your vessel specially cleaned to obtain a Clean Vessel Pass.
 If your vessel does not meet the clean vessel standards prior to departure, you are required to take action to ensure your vessel will meet the standards e.g. if fouling on hull is more than a slime layer and goose barnacles, you will need to clean your hull to meet the standard on entry to the Fiordland Marine Area.

 Is there a fine for not having a pass?

-There is not fine, however vessels without a Clean Vessel Pass are in breach of the Fiordland Marine Regional Pathway Management Plan and subject to inspection by authorised divers.
+There is not a fine, however vessels without a Clean Vessel Pass are in breach of the Fiordland Marine Regional Pathway Management Plan and subject to inspection by authorised divers.
 This will be cost recovered.